nimbix/jardoc/docs/recipe.md

 # Custom job execution with *jarvice-job-exec*

-As seen above, with the *--job-json* argument, it is possible to submit a job with a JSON file to customize the launch of the JARVICE job.
-The JARVICE portal can be used to grab JSON which can be used as a starting point.
+As seen above, with the *--job-json* argument, it is possible to submit a JARVICE job with custom JSON using a local file.
+The [JARVICE portal](https://platform.jarvice.com/) can be used to grab JSON which can be used as a starting point.
 When launching a job from the [portal](https://platform.jarvice.com/), click on the "Preview Submission" tab to copy and paste the job's JSON text.

-Here a JSON file one might use with *--job-json* to override the default *jarvice-filemanager* job started by *jarvice-job-exec*:
+Here is a JSON file one might use with *--job-json* to override the default *jarvice-filemanager* job started by *jarvice-job-exec*:

 ## [jarvice-job.json](recipe/jarvice-job.json)